michaelnisi/troubled/data/posts/2018/cloudkit.md

 > To use the change tracking functionality of CloudKit, you need to store your app data in a custom zone in the user's private database

+Practically, you’d divide your apps domain into zones of related data—in the context change tracking.
 To minimize data transfer, CloudKit uses change tokens.
 In a typical refresh cycle you might first fetch data base changes, receiving identifiers of all zones that have been changed, since a specific server change token, you might have received with an earlier request, or, without token, starting from scratch.
 Notice the distinction between database and zone tokens, from the [docs](https://developer.apple.com/documentation/cloudkit/ckfetchdatabasechangesoperation/1640502-init):

 > This per-database [`CKServerChangeToken`](https://developer.apple.com/documentation/cloudkit/ckserverchangetoken) is not to be confused with the per-recordZone [`CKServerChangeToken`](https://developer.apple.com/documentation/cloudkit/ckserverchangetoken) from [`CKFetchRecordZoneChangesOperation`](https://developer.apple.com/documentation/cloudkit/ckfetchrecordzonechangesoperation).